 The first step is to experience a sensitised exploration of the environment, such as the practice of Forest Bathing.
 City environments can also be used.
 Through meditation and movement to go into contact with intuition.
 The intuition guides the gathering of materials from the environment.

 The third step is involves Visual and Somatic Memory.
 The lines drawn in the previous exercise are performed as body movements.
 Exercises are practiced independently, leaving room for personal interpretation.
 A group environment affords the opportunity to coordinate independent movements into a group arrangement of movements.
 Records of these practices are used for reflection and to witness development of reflexive awareness over time.

-To experience nature and nurture concept of impression and transference, two transferrable materials are used with water and pigment.
+To experience nature, and nurture concepts of impression and transference, two transferrable materials are used with water and pigment.
 Other materials can be useful.
 For the sake of providing an example, gouache paintings with two pieces of paper follow 2 different impulse.
 1 impulse to paint from memory.
 The 2nd impulse to paint from a photo.

 To look at the difference between making something look like something else or using memory (embodied sense of experience) – the gouache painting exercise was carried out by making compositions based on memories of witnessing detailed areas of water flow, and composing paintings based on looking at a photograph.
 Viewers could immediately see the difference of reference from memory or image.